Before heading out of the city, find time to squeeze in a visit to the flawless Grand Mosque and take a proper tour.

 - Stunning hotels like the Chedi, Al Bustan and the Shangri-La cater to many different tastes.

-- Combine some diving with a couple of night in the desert and mountains at a luxury private camp to experience another side of Oman.
+- Combine some diving with a couple of nights in the desert and mountains at a luxury private camp to experience another side of Oman.

 From the gallery